Sisson Documents: History

 The CPI produced a pamphlet based on the Sisson Documents called The German-Bolshevik Conspiracy and distributed 137,000 copies of it.
 It contained translations, a number of reproductions of the documents, and an analysis made by two prominent scholars for the National Board for Historical Service, J. Franklin Jameson, and Samuel Harper, that determined that most of the documents were genuine, even if a few were questionable.
 Sisson defended the documents as genuine in his 1931 memoir and again in his 1947 memoir.

 After World War II, documents discovered in the German Foreign Office seemed to confirm that Germany had financed the Bolsheviks but did not address the authenticity of the Sisson Documents.

 In 1956, George F. Kennan claimed that the Sisson Documents were forgeries in an article.
 The arguments were largely technical, "ranging from the use of suspicious letterheads and seals, to language discrepancies, to the presence of defunct dating systems..., to apparently forged signatures, and... evidence that the same typewriter had been used to prepare... documents emanating from different offices."
 Kennan also mentioned logistic arguments.
 Kennan noted that it was possible the Bolsheviks "received clandestine subsidies from German sources during the summer and early autumn of 1917" but not after the "November Revolution," when the "disintegration of the Russian armed forces–was now an accomplished fact."
 By then, the Bolsheviks had their own funding sources, and Kennan argued the projected German aid would not have led to subservience on the part of the Bolsheviks.

 His analysis of the decades-old controversy attracted little public attention, but it proved more important within the scholarly community.
 It challenged "the growing tendency in academia and government to conflate all forms of totalitarianism, in particular Nazism and Communism" and questioned the wisdom of scholarship's alliance with national interests.

+Kennan's work was expanded in 1990 by Soviet-Russian historian Professor Gennady Sobolev.
+Among the errors and inaccuracies found indicating falsification of documents, a few basic examples can be considered: